-There are cases where precious metals and stones were misused for money laundering in foreign countries, including ones where offenders used drug proceeds to buy gold bullion then smuggled it to a foreign country.
-Precious metals and stones are easy to carry with and have high liquidity and anonymity, so they are misused for money laundering.
+o Cases where offenders used drug proceeds to buy gold bullion then smuggled it to a foreign country.

+These cases show that as precious metals and stones are easy to carry with and have high liquidity and anonymity, they are misused for money laundering.